zcmckenna/SEEDLab_Group_12/Demo 2/README.md

   * `Computer Vision/Demo2_ComputerVision.py` - The python code that detects a piece of tape in the camera and sends feedback on the tape's position in frame to the Arduino.
   * `Computer Vision/RemoveCameraDistortion.py` - The python code that holds the determined camera matrix and applies the matrix to a camera frame.
 * `robotCode/robotCode.ino` - The Arduino code with the PI controllers that handles all the notor code for the project.
-* `Simulation and Control` - The directory containing all the simulation and control models for demo 2.
+* `Simulation and Control/` - The directory containing all the simulation and control models for demo 2.